-The following information sets forth the financial highlights for AIV Holdings for the year ended December 31, 2012 and the period May 19, 2011 to December 31, 2011.
-The ratios to average net assets have been annualized for the period May 19, 2011 to December 31, 2011.
+The following information sets forth the financial highlights for AIV Holdings for the period May 19, 2011 to December 31, 2011.
+The ratios to average net assets have been annualized.

-De Year ended ecember 31, 2012 May 19, 2 (commencent operation December 3 nent of s) to Total return based on net asset value(a) 18.04% (5.44)% Average net assets for the period \$ 270,080,730 \$ 279,3 23,246 Ratio to average net assets(b): Total expenses allocated from New Mountain Finance Holdings, L.L.C.
-8.55% 5.79% Net investment income allocated from New Mountain Finance Holdings, L.L.C.
-9.53% 9.08%
+Period Ended December 31, 2011

+Total return based on net asset value(a) (5.44)%

+Average net assets for the period Ratio to average net assets: \$ 279,323,246

+Total expenses 5.79%

+Net investment income 9.08%

-(a) For the year ended December 31, 2012 and for the period May 19, 2011 to December 31, 2011, total return is calculated assuming a purchase at net asset value on the opening of the first day of the period and a sale at net asset value on the last business day of the period.
-Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter.
+(a) Total return is calculated assuming a purchase at net asset value on the opening of the first day of the period and a sale at net asset value on the last day of the period.
+Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at net asset value on the last day of the respective quarter.